stonepros/stone/doc/radosgw/multisite.rst

 .. note:: Updating the period changes the epoch, and ensures that other zones
           will receive the updated configuration.

-Update the Ceph Configuration File
+Update the Stone Configuration File
 ----------------------------------

-Update the Ceph configuration file on master zone hosts by adding the ``rgw_zone`` configuration option and the name of the master zone to the instance entry.
+Update the Stone configuration file on master zone hosts by adding the ``rgw_zone`` configuration option and the name of the master zone to the instance entry.